Scimir/Vanilla-Advanced/README.md

 ### Fabric
 Installing this modpack is super easy once fabric is set up.
 To install fabric please follow the instructions on [their website](https://fabricmc.net/).
-The fastest for unexperienced modders is to use their [fabric installer](https://fabricmc.net/use/installer/)
+The fastest way for unexperienced modders and experts alike is to use their [fabric installer](https://fabricmc.net/use/installer/)

 ### Installing the mods
-After installing fabric simply navigate to your Minecraft mods folder and move all the files in there.
+You can find the latest files [here](https://github.com/Scimir/Vanilla-Advanced/releases/latest).
+Download the zip file at the bottom of the page by clicking on it and unzip it once it finished downloading.
+After you unpacked it, you'll find two folders:
+* Vanilla Advanced - Includes all the mods that you can simply drag in your "mods" folder
+* Vanilla Advanced Server - Also includes the server side mods for fabric Minecraft servers

+Afterwards you can simply copy all the mods from the "Vanilla Advanced" folder into your "mods" folder.
-To quickly find your mods folder do the following:
+To quickly find your Minecraft folder do the following:
 1. Press Win + R
 2. Paste the following path %appdata%\\.minecraft\\
 3. Hit enter